 I want to take a small pause, and let you know I wrote a Christmas e-magazine called Enchanting Christmas.
 I hope you will sign up to get your free copy!

 USE JUST-CUT FRESH GREENS

 Not all greens are equal!
-Some greens, trees, and sprays are cut week’s ahead and sit outdoors.
+Some Christmas greens, trees, wreaths, garlands, branches, and sprays are cut weeks ahead and sit outdoors.
 These are not the greens you want.
 You want to know where your evergreens are from and when they were cut!